Skip to content

 Key Takeaway

 No single system covers everything.
 Australia leads on quantitative risk assessment and mandatory enforcement.
 Canada's NRC Guide leads on community planning and cost-benefit analysis.
-FireHard WER leads on construction specification detail, structure-to-structure fire (CNEL), and practical guidance for existing homes.
+FireHard leads on construction specification detail, structure-to-structure fire (CNEL), and practical guidance for existing homes.
 The US systems are fragmented between IWUIC (model code) and state-level requirements like California Chapter 7A.